creativetimofficial/ct-material-dashboard-pro-angular/README.md

 7. Navigate to [localhost:4200](localhost:4200)

 ## Documentation
-The documentation for the Material Dashboard Pro is hosted at our [website](https://demos.creative-tim.com/material-dashboard-pro-angular2/documentation/tutorial).
+The documentation for the Material Dashboard Pro Angular is hosted at our [website](https://demos.creative-tim.com/material-dashboard-pro-angular2/documentation/tutorial).

 ### What's included